Jacob-Barhak/MIST/README.txt

 It is also possible to run MIST simulations in Multi-core environment using Sun Grid Engine.
 If you wish to install Sun-Grid-Engine on a single machine for testing purposes:
 1. Follow the instructions on  http://scidom.wordpress.com/2012/01/18/sge-on-single-pc/
-2. Follow the Quick Installation for Linux/OSX from above
+2. Follow the Quick Installation for Linux from above

 3. HOW TO USE THE SOFTWARE:

-Open the chosen directory created during installation and double-click Main.py.
+Open a command window and cd to the working directory created during installation then write python MISTGUI.py.
 The main form titled as 'MIcroSimulation Tool (MIST)' will open.
+In some systems it is enough to double-click MISTGUI.py to launch the system.

 The system includes a help system and an example file to aid in learning how to use it.
 To get started, select help menu in the main form and then select the help sub-option.
 This will bring up the getting started help page.